pacelliv/hardhat-fund-me/README.md

 # Scripts

-After deploying to a tesnet or local net, for a quicker testing of the functions you can run the following scripts:
+After deploying to a tesnet or local net, you can test the functions of the contract by running the following scripts:

 ```
 yarn hardhat run scripts/fund.js --network goerli